-Group therapy also gives patients the opportunity to make lifelong friends who can provide support long after graduation from rehab.
+Group therapy also allows patients to make lifelong friends who can provide support long after graduation from rehab.

 The most basic and common goal of any addiction treatment program is to give patients back the tools required to live a healthy life free of substance abuse.
-At Unity Behavioral Health, we utilize group therapy on a daily basis.
+At Unity Behavioral Health, we utilize group therapy daily.
 Each of our group sessions is facilitated by an experienced clinical professional and tailored to meet the needs of each individual.

 - Coping Mechanisms

 We also offer gender-specific and age-specific groups to help patients gain an even greater sense of comfort.